List of Love It or List It episodes

-Love It or List It is a Canadian home design TV show currently airing on HGTV, W Network and on OWN Canada.
-The show is produced by Big Coat Productions and is based in Toronto and other surrounding areas in Ontario, Canada.
-The show premiered as a primetime program on W Network on September 8, 2008, and has since aired on OWN Canada as well as HGTV in the United States.
+Love It or List It is a Canadian home design TV show produced by Big Coat Productions.
+It is based in the Greater Toronto Area and has spun-off series in other Canadian cities and internationally.
+The show premiered as a primetime program on W Network on 8 September 2008 and has since aired on OWN Canada as well as HGTV in the United States.